Ron DeSantis: 2018 candidacy

 On January 5, 2018, DeSantis filed to run for the office of governor to replace term-limited Republican incumbent Rick Scott.
 President Trump had said the previous month that he would support DeSantis should he run for governor.
 During the Republican primary, DeSantis emphasized his support for Trump by running an ad in which DeSantis taught his children how to "build the wall" and say "Make America Great Again".
 Asked whether he could name an issue on which he disagreed with Trump, DeSantis declined.
 On August 28, 2018, DeSantis won the Republican primary, defeating his main opponent, Adam Putnam.

 DeSantis's gubernatorial platform included support for legislation that would allow people with concealed weapons permits to carry firearms openly.
 He also supported a law mandating the use of E-Verify by businesses and a state-level ban on sanctuary city protections for undocumented immigrants.
 DeSantis promised to stop the spread of polluted water from Lake Okeechobee.
 He expressed support for a state constitutional amendment to require a supermajority vote for any tax increases.
 DeSantis opposed allowing able-bodied, childless adults to receive Medicaid.
 He said he would implement a medical cannabis program, while opposing the legalization of recreational cannabis.

 The day after his primary win, in a televised Fox News interview, DeSantis said, "The last thing we need to do is to monkey this up by trying to embrace a socialist agenda with huge tax increases and bankrupting the state."
-His use of the word "monkey" received widespread media attention, and was interpreted by some, including Florida Democratic Party chair Terrie Rizzo, as a racist dog whistle alluding to the Democratic gubernatorial nominee, Andrew Gillum, who is African-American.
+His use of the word "monkey" received widespread media attention and was interpreted by some, including Florida Democratic Party chair Terrie Rizzo, as a racist dog whistle alluding to the Democratic gubernatorial nominee, Andrew Gillum, who is African-American.
 DeSantis denied the racism charge.
-Dexter Filkins, writing in The New Yorker in 2022, called it a "disastrous gaffe," and quoted an unnamed ally of DeSantis lamenting that afterward, "We were handling Gillum with kid gloves.
+A campaign spokesperson said the comment was only about policy and "to characterize it as anything else is absurd".
+Dexter Filkins, writing in The New Yorker in 2022, called it a "disastrous gaffe" and quoted an unnamed ally of DeSantis lamenting that afterward, "We were handling Gillum with kid gloves.
 We can't hit the guy, because we're trying to defend the fact that we're not racist."

 The general election was "widely seen as a toss-up."
 Some sheriffs endorsed DeSantis, while other sheriffs backed Gillum.
 DeSantis was endorsed by the Florida Police Chiefs Association.
 On September 5, he announced state representative Jeanette Núñez as his running mate.
 He resigned his House seat on September 10 to focus on his gubernatorial campaign.
 The same month, he canceled a planned interview with the Tampa Bay Times to have additional time to put together a platform before an in-depth policy interview.
 On election night, initial results had DeSantis winning, and so Gillum conceded.
 Gillum rescinded his concession when the margin narrowed to 0.4 percent, and an automatic machine recount began with a November 15 deadline.
 Although three counties missed the deadline, it was not extended.
 DeSantis was confirmed as the winner and Gillum conceded on November 17.